leon890820/Shape.io/README.md

 ### v1.0.1

 1. Fix some bugs:
-	* Belt can show right direction.
+	* Belt can show in the right direction.
 	* New tutorials.